adam-savard/clipboard-sharp/README.md

 I've attempted to make installation of Clipboard# as simple as possible.

-To install the latest stable version, check out the [setup file](https://github.com/adam-savard/clipboard-sharp/blob/master/Clipboard_Sharp/SetupClipboardSharp.msi).
+To install the latest stable version, check out the [releases section](https://github.com/adam-savard/clipboard-sharp/releases) and download the newest MSI.
 Simply run and you're good to go.
 This setup supports x86 and is compatible with x86-64, with hoped support for ARM in the future (no devices to test with, so I am not comfortable releasing it for those platforms).

 If you have an issue with the install, I probably screwed something up along the way.
 Fire me an email (contact below) or submit a ticket, and I'll get to it as soon as I'm able.